Caching in Yii2 and speed comparisons

 Yii::$app->cache->set( 'key', 'value',20 );

 As from version 2.0.11, we can use getOrSet() to get, calculate and store cache.
-The method first checks if the key exists if not, it creates the key and returns the value as is shown below:
+The method first checks if the key exists if not, it creates the key and returns the value as shown below:

 $data = Yii::$app->cache->getOrSet($key, function () {